Academic Map

 PHY4513 Thermal and Statistical Physics 3

-Optional Physics Course 3
+Additional Physics Course or Senior/Honors Thesis Hours 3

 Optional Physics Courses or Foreign Language or Electives3-4